micro-os-plus/micro-test-plus-xpack/website/pages/testing.md

 xpm run test-all -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests
 ```

+### Known problems

+The native clang13 and clang14 tests fail on Arch & derivates machines, with
+an error related to a missing symbol in libunwind.

+The issue is caused by older clang releases returning the
+paths in `-print-search-dirs` in a wrong order,
+which results in including the wrong
+library from the system instead of the toolchain library.

 ### Cleanups

 To do a deep cleanup in order to free space or to restart the tests